Targeted Pooled Latent-Space Steganalysis Applied to Generative Steganography, with a Fix: Acknowledgments

 This work received funding from the French Defense \& Innovation Agency.
-This work was also supported by a French government grant managed by the Agence National de la Recherche under the France 2030 program, reference ANR-22-PECY-0011.
+This work was also supported by a French government grant managed by the Agence Nationale de la Recherche under the France 2030 program, reference ANR-22-PECY-0011.
+This work was also supported by a grant managed by the Grant Agency of the Czech Republic, reference GACR 25-17259K.